 3) As we better understand how different drugs distribute in the cochlea, we appreciate that some drugs are well-suited and others are poorly-suited for cochlear therapy.
-We cannot keep using a poorly-suited drug when better options may be available.
-We need to be studying the potentially better alternatives.
+We cannot keep using poorly-suited drugs when better options may be available.
+We need to be studying the better alternatives.

 Mclean WJ, et al. Improved speech intelligibility in subjects with stable sensorineural hearing loss following intratympanic dosing of FX-322 in a Phase 1b study.
 Otology & Neurotology 2021, in press.

 Salt AN, Plontke SK.
 Pharmacokinetic principles in the inner ear: Influence of drug properties on intratympanic applications.
 Hear Res.
 2018;368:28-40.